-Ravi is working on the IMAGE (Investigating autism using genetics and epigenetics) Study.
-This is funded by the Templeton World Charity Foundation.
-He is leading the analysis of whole-genome and epigenetic Next Generation Sequencing data of multiplex autism families by implementing bioinformatic pipelines on High Performance Computing (HPC) cluster platforms.
-This project is also investigating the genetic overlap between autism and mathematical talent.
+Ravi left the ARC in June 2021.
+While working at the ARC Ravi was a bioinformatician focusing on the IMAGE (Investigating autism using genetics and epigenetics) Study.
+This study was funded by the Templeton World Charity Foundation.
+He led the analysis of whole-genome and epigenetic Next Generation Sequencing data of multiplex autism families by implementing bioinformatic pipelines on High Performance Computing (HPC) cluster platforms.
+This project also investigated the genetic overlap between autism and mathematical talent.

 Before joining the ARC, he worked as a bioinformatician on a project related to the genetic analysis of individuals from families with severe mental illness using the whole genome/exome data at the National Centre for Biological Sciences (NCBS), Bengaluru, India.
 He was also a Research Associate at the National Bureau of Agricultural Insect Resources, Bengaluru, India and analysed transcriptome (RNA-Seq) data of agriculturally important insects.